Spain's recovering COVID-19 patients must wait six months for vaccine

-The measure, which appears to be unique in Europe, will apply to the three vaccines currently being distributed in Spain, and is provisional pending further research.
+The provisional measure, which appears to be unique in Europe, will apply to the vaccines developed by Pfizer and BioNTech, Moderna, and Oxford University and AstraZeneca currently being distributed in Spain.

-Justifying the decision to prioritise those without a history of COVID-19, the ministry said that cases of reinfection within six months were “exceptional”.
+Justifying the decision to prioritise those without a history of COVID-19, the ministry said reinfection within six months was “exceptional”.

 “If vaccine is in short supply and they are confident that they can reliably and confidently identify previously infected people, there is some rationale to this,” said Eleanor Riley, a professor of immunology and infectious disease at Britain’s University of Edinburgh.

-So far, the only people under 55 being vaccinated are healthcare professionals, according to Spain’s vaccine strategy.
+So far, healthcare professionals are the only people under 55 being inoculated, under Spain’s vaccine strategy.

-Spain is distributing vaccines developed by Pfizer and BioNTech, Moderna and Oxford University and AstraZeneca.
+With its third wave receding, Spain’s 14-day infection rate dropped to 493 cases per 100,000 people on Tuesday, down from around 900 just two weeks ago.

 As authorities begin to inoculate a broader section of society with the recently approved AstraZeneca shot, Madrid’s regional government said it would convert stadiums and other big venues into vaccination centres.